jembi/openhim-mediator-mapping/docs/Setup.md

 #### Expected Input

-In future, this Mapping Mediator will be able to accept any standardized message type (ie: `JSON`, `XML`, and`Turtle`) then convert it into JSON to be validated and mapped by our core engine.
+In future, this Mapping Mediator will be able to accept any standardized message type (ie: `JSON`, and `XML`) then convert it into JSON to be validated and mapped by our core engine.
 Initially we will only support `JSON`

 #### Desired Output

-In future this Mapping Mediator will be able to transform our transformed JSON output into any standardized message type (ie: `JSON`, `XML`, and `Turtle`) before returning the response to the client.
+In future this Mapping Mediator will be able to transform our transformed JSON output into any standardized message type (ie: `JSON`, and `XML`) before returning the response to the client.
 Initially we will only support `JSON`

 ### Input Validation Schema